No, I don't know what Trump's going to say, respond to this.

 Get out of here, right?

-And then they'll say you were too harsh.
+And then they'll say, you were too harsh.

-So I've developed a nice.
+So I've developed a nice, all right, please get them out.

 And they're being thrown out.